-Zilu asked: “If the Duke of Wei were to entrust you with the government of his state, what would be your first priority?”
+Zilu asked: “If the ruler of Wei were to entrust you with the government of his state, what would be your first priority?”
 Confucius said: “It most definitely would be to rectify the names.”
 Zilu said: “Really?
 Isn’t that a little strange?
 How would that make things right?”
 Confucius said: “How dense can you get!
-If a leader doesn’t understand what they’re talking about, they should remain silent.
-If the names aren’t correct, language doesn’t accord with the truth of things.
+When a leader doesn’t understand what they’re talking about, they should remain silent.
+When the names aren’t correct, language doesn’t accord with the truth of things.
 When language doesn’t accord with the truth of things, nothing can be carried out successfully.
 When nothing can be carried out successfully, ritual and music won’t flourish.
-When the ritual and music don’t flourish, punishments and penalties miss their mark.
+When ritual and music don’t flourish, punishments and penalties miss their mark.
 When punishments and penalties miss their mark, the people don’t know where to place their hands and feet.
-Therefore, a leader must be able to give the appropriate name to whatever they want to talk about, and must also make sure they does exactly as they says.
+Therefore, a leader must be able to give the appropriate name to whatever they want to talk about and must also make sure they do exactly as they say.
 When it comes to speaking, a leader doesn’t allow any carelessness.”

 Say what you mean.
 Mean what you say.
 The further you deviate from the truth, the greater the problems you’ll cause – not just for you but everyone around you.

 This article features a translation of Chapter 3 of Book 13 of the Analects of Confucius.
 You can read my full translation of Book 13 here.